The rules of the game are changing and the organisations need to follow. But what will it take to design the organisation of the future?

 Resistance from company leadership is the biggest threat

 As organisations become more digital, they face a growing need to redesign their organisational structures to move faster, adapt more quickly, embrace the dynamic career demands and facilitate rapid learning and up-skilling.
-A recent Deloitte – Human Capital Report 2017 shows that some of the world’s leading organisations are moving past the design phase to actively build this new organisation.
+The report of Deloitte – Human Capital Report 2017 shows that some of the world’s leading organisations are moving past the design phase to actively build this new organisation.
 Regardless and due to the complexity of the change of organisational design, many business leaders are not confident they will get the process right.

 Often, organisational redesigns fail because they get reduce to a cost-cutting exercise or face resistance from company leadership.
 In fact, many consulting firms anecdotally report that up to 70% of reorganisations fall short because of “creative disobedience” from the executive team.